ktchu/Math-Puzzle-Web/puzzles/gndV8ZkeoxYpb9xeWsfwxt.md

    equation that relates the change in the potential energy to the change a simple function of the speed (i.e., $|v|$) of the object _without solving the kinematics equations_.

+### Putting it Together

+3. If we drop a ball at rest from a height $H$, what is its velocity $v$ as it hits the ground?

 [Hints](gndV8ZkeoxYpb9xeWsfwxt-hints.md)
 [Solutions](gndV8ZkeoxYpb9xeWsfwxt-solutions.md)